shimmerjordan/explore_travel/README.md

 ## Going to production

 Shipping a build to friends, putting it on a store, or running it under your own brand?
-Two docs are tailored for that journey:
+These docs are tailored for that journey:

 - **[docs/security-data-safety.md](docs/security-data-safety.md)** — threat model, what lives in
   secure storage vs. SharedPreferences, what gets scrubbed from backups, the HTTPS-guard